typelevel/typelevel.github.com/README.md

 That's it, we'll take care of the rest.
 If you wish, you can also submit just a plain Markdown file and we'll be happy to integrate it.

-You can also use `tut` in posts.
-See `posts/2016-09-30-subtype-typeclasses.md` for an example.

 ### Previewing your changes

 #### Bundler